When You Leave Hamilton: Email & Network Account Options

 How do I request an extension?

 If you have extenuating circumstances that require longer access to your account, a brief extension can be granted.
 Please address your request to the helpdesk (firstname.lastname@example.org).
 You should include your reason for requesting the extension and the length of time it is desired.

 HOW DO I Export or transfer my Account's Contents?

 - Google Transfer is a second option within Google Takeout that allows you to transfer only your email and Google Drive files.
-Any other data, such as your contacts, must be exported manually or through Google Takeout.
+Any other data, such as your calendar and contacts, must be exported manually or archived through Google Takeout.
 You can also check on the status of your transfer.

 How do I forward my Hamilton email to another account?